jcarswell/Creating-a-CA/wip-steps.md

    - Your directories can be either simple names or logical names, this is your preference, a simple name would be like 'root' or a logical name would be symbolic of the certificates name for example, my certificates name would be 'Silly CA EC1' therefor my logical name would be 'EC1'
    - Three directories is just a starting point, if you need 17 intermediate certificates then do that instead, ultimately you and your team need to be able to manage the PKI in a manner that suites the goals of the trust
 2. Initialize the certificate folders
    - You will need to create several folders and files within each of the certificate folders.
-These folders and files are certs, crl, private and the files are serial and openssl.cnf, more on this in a moment.
+These folders and files are certs, crl, newcerts, private and the files are serial and openssl.cnf, more on this in a moment.
      * Firstly, as you will see in a bit, none of the folder/file names are fixed they can be configured in the OpenSSL config file
      * openssl.cnf: this is the default name for an OpenSSL config file and makes it easier for someone down the road to determine what the F' is going on, provided that they have some background in managing CA's the improper way, using OpenSSL utility.
 This can be changed to simplify the workflow and can be stored in completely different directory, the caveat being that the user managing the CA will still have to be able to access both this file and the certificate folder(s).
 You could also use a single files to manage all of the certificates
      * serial: this is an important one and it's use may not be immediately obvious, this is the certificate serial number, stored in hex, this will be the field that you need to know in order to revoke certificates that you don't have the original certificate file from. so when you initialize this value ensure that you are using a good serial number that should remain unique.